 - Abdominal pain, cramps, and intestinal pain.

 - Digestive and intestinal problems.

 - Pain in your joints.

 What do you need to do to protect this microbiota?

-So that the microbiota is in a good state, it’s vital to follow easy steps like the ones we’ll give you below:
+So that the microbiota is in a good state, it’s vital to follow certain steps like the ones below:

 - Eat foods in clean places.

 - Cook food correctly.